 Fades and crossfades can be applied to the beginning or end of any region.
 So you can soften the start or ending of a phrase, smooth a transition, or mask the junction between two regions where a difficult edit was made.
 Apply fades with the Fade Tool or enable the Fade click zone so the tool appears whenever you hover in the upper-left or upper-right corner of an audio region.
 And all fades are rendered in real time, so you hear your changes as you make them and projects load faster without your having to manage or save fade files.

 With the Marquee Tool you can make selections based on transients, define an area for Auto-Punch, set a temporary location to start playback, make a simple cut and more.
 Enable the Marquee Tool click zone and you’ll have access to this flexible tool whenever you hover over the lower portion of a region.

-The Audio File editor puts destructive sample editing capabilities in Logic.
+The Audio File Editor puts destructive sample editing capabilities right in Logic.
 This is the place to permanently fix problem spots like removing pops and clicks or for setting accurate crossover points for looped playback, correcting phase cancellation errors and more.
-The Audio File editor is also where you modify the location and number of transient markers in an audio file.
+The Audio File Editor is also where you modify the location and number of transient markers in an audio file.

 Flex Pitch makes it possible to correct pitch, level and other issues in monophonic audio recordings.
 While ideally suited for improving vocal tracks, it’s effective for all types of melodic recordings.
 You can transpose notes to explore new melodic ideas or extract them to a MIDI track, where you can double or harmonise your part with any software instrument Patch.